stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

-We can now add a static helper to build a bit-field mask from an enumeration:
+The following helper can now be implemented to build a bit-field mask from an arbitrary integer enumeration:

 ```java
 static <E extends IntegerEnumeration> int mask(Collection<E> values) {